imobanco/django-ufilter/docs/big_picture.rst

 job is to filter that data as specified in the specifications.

 .. note::
-  Currently we only support a handful of backends such as Django ORM, SQLAlchemy and plain Python interables filter backends but you can imagine that any backend can be implemented.
+  Currently we only support a handful of backends such as Django ORM and plain Python interables filter backends but you can imagine that any backend can be implemented.
   Eventually filter backends can be added for more exotic sources like Mongo, Redis, etc.